 Interested in voting by mail, but not sure which options works for you?
 VotesPA offers additional explanation and resources on the types of mail ballots.

-Applying for a Mail-in or Absentee Ballot (deadline to apply May 9, 2023)
+Applying for a Mail-in or Absentee Ballot (applications to be received by October 31, 2023)

 If you’re a registered PA voter with a valid PA Driver’s License or PennDOT ID number, you may apply for either an absentee or mail in ballot online or you may download a paper application, fill it out, sign it, and mail it to the Delaware County Board of Elections.
 Once approved, you’ll receive an email when the ballot is mailed to you.